Current & Past Priorities

 How UULM-MD Supports Issues and Legislation

-We have revised the terminology we use to describe our work, including how we define issue areas, issues, and the groups of members that advocate on them.
-We are now using the term "Advocacy Team" instead of "Task Force" to designate the groups of members who support or oppose specific legislation (bills) aimed at implementing specific policy goals (issues) that fall within an Issue Area.
-For a more detailed description of these changes, see the chart available here.
-Issue Areas that UULM-MD has supported so far are displayed below, although some of them no longer have an active Advocacy Team and/or are not expected to be actively supporting legislation in the 2022 General Assembly session.
+We use specific terminology to describe our work, including how we define issue areas, issues, and the groups of members that advocate on them.
+We use the term "Advocacy Team" to designate the groups of members who support or oppose specific legislation (bills) aimed at implementing specific policy goals (issues) that fall within an Issue Area.
+For a more detailed description of the terminology, see the chart available here.
+Issue Areas that UULM-MD has supported so far are displayed below, although some of them no longer have an active Advocacy Team and/or are not expected to be actively supporting legislation in the current General Assembly session.

 We now differentiate among three levels of advocacy commitment for each session:

-"Priority Issues" are Issue Areas for which we have an Issue Lead and Advocacy Team, and one or more issues they and our coalition partners have decided to advocate for (or against) in 2022.
+"Priority Issues" are Issue Areas for which we have an Issue Lead and Advocacy Team, and one or more issues they and our coalition partners have decided to advocate for (or against) in the current legislative session.

-"Possible Priority Issues" are those Issue Areas for which we have an Issue Lead and Advocacy Team, but no issues have been chosen for our advocacy in 2022.
+"Possible Priority Issues" are those Issue Areas for which we have an Issue Lead and Advocacy Team, but no issues have been chosen for our advocacy in the current legislative session.

 "Issues Being Monitored" are those which do not have an active Issue Lead and Advocacy Team, but nevertheless our past commitments compel us to pay attention.